 - Private companies higher up in the chain (processors, wholesalers, retailers) are mostly not involved in the programs

 - The interventions of the organizations are very fragmented across many chains, areas, and no organization works with all actors in the chain.

 - There is a lack of facilitation of cooperation between actors in the chain

 - There is a strong preference for building physical infrastructure (buildings, roads, markets)

-- Knowledge on how public infrastructure should be managed is often lacking; it is generally unclear who will use, manage and pay for usage and maintenance of buildings and other infrastructure once build
+- Knowledge on how public infrastructure should be managed is often lacking; it is generally unclear who will use, manage and pay for usage and maintenance of buildings and other infrastructure once built

-- Donors and NGOs have the tendency to become actors in the chain, rather then supporting economic actors to develop and fill gaps in the value chain.
-For example in stead of buying and selling animal feed, donors should be supporting private companies to supply these inputs
+- Donors and NGOs have the tendency to become actors in the chain, rather than supporting economic actors to develop and fill gaps in the value chain.
+For example, instead of buying and selling animal feed, donors should be supporting private companies to supply these inputs

 - There were no structural interventions on animal feed

 The animal feed study started with the composition of a list of approximately 30 products widely used in the tropics as ingredients for animal feed(poultry, ruminants such as cattle and sheep and fish).
 The goals were to find out which ingredients were currently used and in ample or short supply, which ones are available but currently not used and thus could offer an alternative, and for which products production could be stimulated to solve shortages.

 The first step in the fieldwork was visiting 20 animal feed manufacturers, from artisanal to semi-industrial and large industrial mills.
 A list of producers was obtained via the customer database of the only manufacturer of bags for agricultural products in the country.
 During the interviews the production process was studied, sales and sourcing issues were discussed and the formulations were discussed.